adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 27/9/20

+* Read [this paper](https://arxiv.org/abs/1807.00595) that combines logic programming with explainability.

 ## 26/9/20

 * Learnt how to automatically update a google sheet when responses in another one come via forms.